nothke/shakedown-docs/README.md

 - Cursor now won't automatically hide when in replay file dialog
 - Added "confirm overwrite" prompt to file dialog
 - Added PirxOS to thank you

+#### Build 2847 (version 25, demo version 7)
+- New map: Sweden!
+  - Launch it with `Sweden.bat`!
+  - "Soft" collisions used for the first time in Sweden for the snowbanks
+  - Collision particles appear when colliding with snow banks
+- spec17 with snow tires (existed before but wasn't used) handling has been tweaked for Sweden
+- spec17 gravel setup (used in Finland) has been tweaked, it is less floaty at slow speeds than before
+- Added `drawFrameBuffer` option to config.
+When set to 0 it disables pixelation and color crunching effects
+- Removed finland.ini as separate dupplicate config.ini is no longer required.
+Finland.bat launcher now reuses config.ini
+Modding:
+  - Exposed surface parameters to map config.
+    - Currently only works on splat materials.
+    - Surfaces can be defined and then mapped to splat channels.
+See [this section in modding](modding.md/#splat-material) or sweden.map.ini for example.
+  - Moved `map/gravity=` parameter to `physics/gravity` in map config
+  - Added `graphics/mipBias=` to map configs.
+This will override the `graphics/mipBias=` defined in the main config.
+  - Soft collisions can now be added with `sft` tag in the name of the material
+  - Exposed soft collision stiffness and damping parameters to map config
+  - Increased possible number of textures and materials from 64 to 256
+  - Added asset overcapacity errors.
+For example, if you attempt to add more than 256 textures the game will now error and prevent loading additional textures.
+Previously it silently crashed or displayed incorrect textures.
+Known issues:
+  - Warnings will show in the console for missing surface parameters, this is expected and is not a problem since they are meant to use defaults.
+Will hide those false positives in a future build.